KilDesu/brefer/readme.md

 For PNPM and YARN, just replace `npm install` with `pnpm add` or `yarn add` in the command above.

+**Warning!** Brefer is not yet ready for production (as if Svelte 5 was).
+Expect bugs and a lot of breakings changes, as the syntax is not yet entirely decided.

 ## Usage

 ### With only one preprocessor